Twelvethirty4/gamebones/README.md

-just click 'my project (10).zip' i didnt name it, "gaem.zip" is the most recent
+download the most recent zip, and unzip it to play, once you unzip it just click 'my project (10).exe' i didnt name it, "db-b2.zip" is the most recent